kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

     | **SUBDOMAIN**       | `tls.my-default-domain.kyma.ondemand.com`         | A subdomain created under the parent domain, specifically for the TLS Gateway.
 Having a separate subdomain is required if you use the default domain of your Kyma cluster, as the parent domain name is already assigned to the TLS Gateway `kyma-gateway` installed in your cluster by default.                                                 |
     | **GATEWAY_DOMAIN**  | `*.tls.my-default-domain.kyma.ondemand.com`       | A wildcard domain covering all possible subdomains under the TLS subdomain.
 When configuring the Gateway, this allows you to expose workloads on multiple hosts (for example, `httpbin.tls.my-default-domain.kyma.ondemand.com`, `test.httpbin.tls.my-default-domain.kyma.ondemand.com`) without creating separate Gateway rules for each one. |
     | **WORKLOAD_DOMAIN** | `httpbin.tls.my-default-domain.kyma.ondemand.com` | The specific domain assigned to your sample workload (HTTPBin Service) in this tutorial.                                                                                                                                                                                                                                                          |
+4. Request a certificate for the specified subdomain.

+    You use a Certificate CR to request and manage Let's Encrypt certificates from your Kyma cluster.
+When you create a Certificate CR, one of Gardener's operators detects it and creates an [ACME](https://letsencrypt.org/how-it-works/) request to Let's Encrypt requesting certificate for the specified domain names.
+The issued certificate is stored in an automatically created Kubernetes Secret, which name you specify in the Certificate's secretName field.
+For more information, see [Manage certificates with Gardener for public domain](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-cert-service/request_cert/).

+    ```bash
+    echo "Create server cert"
+    cat <<EOF | kubectl apply -f -
+    apiVersion: cert.gardener.cloud/v1alpha1
+    kind: Certificate
+    metadata:
+      name: domain-certificate
+      namespace: "istio-system"
+    spec:
+      secretName: custom-tls-secret
+      commonName: "${GATEWAY_DOMAIN}"
+      issuerRef:
+        name: garden
+    EOF
+    ```

 3. Create a TLS Gateway.

     ```bash
     cat <<EOF | kubectl apply -f -
     apiVersion: networking.istio.io/v1alpha3